kchapelier/poisson-disk-sampling/README.md

 ### [2.1.0](https://github.com/kchapelier/poisson-disk-sampling/tree/2.1.0) (2020-02-10) :

 - Implement getAllPointsWithDistance()
-- Fix issue where the actual minDistance could be larger than the one set by the user in the variable density implementation
 - Add a test suite for the variable density implementation
+- Fix an issue where the actual minDistance could be larger than the one set by the user in the variable density implementation

 ### [2.0.0](https://github.com/kchapelier/poisson-disk-sampling/tree/2.0.0) (2020-02-03) :